A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Controller Design

 Choosing the control with state feedback coefficients $(k_1, k_2)$ as gives us a combined state feedback; $\delta_{fb}=k_1y_e+k_2\psi_e$ and feed-forward; $\delta_{ff}=\delta_d$ controllers.
 The controlled system thus becomes;

-The overall controller block diagram is shown in the figure (\ref{fig:kin_block}).
+The overall controller block diagram is shown in the Figure (\ref{fig:kin_block}).

-It is trivial to design stabilizing LQR state space control coefficients $(k_1, \:k_2)$ for the given linear system and obtain time varying controllers for different vehicle speed as $(k_1(V(t)), \:k_2(V(t)))$ in Matlab.
+It is trivial to design stabilizing LQR state space control coefficients $(k_1, \:k_2)$ for the given linear system and obtain time-varying controllers for different vehicle speed as $(k_1(V(t)), \:k_2(V(t)))$ in Matlab.
 In the following figure (Figure \ref{fig:gainscheduling}), we show the state feedback coefficients as the function of the vehicle speed ranging in $V(t)=[1, \:15]\:m/s$.
 The coefficients are obtained by giving equal weights to the states in the $Q$ and control effort $R$ matrices of the LQR controller.
 We discuss how to define the weights in $Q$ and $R$ matrices in the following sections.

-\paragraph{Feed-forward Control and Road Curvature}:\\[6pt] We assumed that the feed-forward part of the steering control is provided by a trajectory generator.
+\paragraph{Feed-forward Control and Road Curvature}:\\[6pt] We assumed that a trajectory generator provides the feed-forward part of the steering control.
 It can also be computed from the Ackerman geometry (Figure (\ref{fig:ackermann}) and Equation (\ref{eq:33})) if the path curvature ( Equation (\ref{eq:34})) is available.
 The Ackerman steering angle at tires is defined geometrically by the following equations;

 The path curvature $(\kappa)$ path can be computed in various ways.
-The first method is to drive the car along a desired trajectory at low speeds and compute the curvature using the equation (\ref{eq:34} and \ref{eq:35}).
-These equations are only valid if the side-slip angle of the tires low.
+The first method is to drive the car along a desired trajectory at low speeds and compute the curvature using Equation (\ref{eq:34} and \ref{eq:35}).
+These equations are only valid if the sideslip angle of the tires low.
 The second method to compute the road curvature from the measurements is to make use of the curvature differential equation \cite{jazar2017vehicle} given as;

 where $Y^{\prime}=\frac{dY}{dX}$ and $Y^{{\prime}{\prime}}=\frac{d^2Y}{dX^2}$ in the global coordinate system.
 The computation of the first and second derivatives numerically is always troublesome if there is no analytical and $C^2$ continuous function in the form of $Y=f(X)$.
-Alternatively the equation can be converted to a function of measurable variables.
-The first derivative of the coordinate (Y in north direction) with respect to $X$ is related to the heading angle in the global coordinate system.
+Alternatively, the Equation can be converted to a function of measurable variables.
+The first derivative of the coordinate (Y in the north direction) with respect to $X$ is related to the heading angle in the global coordinate system.

-We can obtain $Y^{{\prime}{\prime}}$ by differentiating the equation ({\ref{eq:37}}) with respect to $X$ and using the chain rule, we arrive another equation of measurable variables.
+We can obtain $Y^{{\prime}{\prime}}$ by differentiating the Equation ({\ref{eq:37}}) with respect to $X$ and using the chain rule, we arrive at another equation of measurable variables.